 The Equality Act 2010 is the main anti-discrimination legislation for disabled people in the UK.
 However, the European Convention on Human Rights (ECHR) may help fill in some gaps.

-The ECHR was brought into UK law by the Human Rights Act 1998.
-This means it is easier than with most international conventions for individuals to rely on their Convention rights in the UK courts.
+This means it is much easier than with most international conventions for individuals to rely on their Convention rights in the UK courts.

 Article 14: Non-discrimination